30K Course

 30K Course Description

-The 30k starts at the intersection of Warren and Miller streets, a short walk from the event packet pick up and porta-porties behind the Lewis & Clark Library past the S.S.
+The 30k starts at the intersection of Warren and Miller streets, a short walk from the event packet pick-up and porta-potties behind the Lewis & Clark Library past the S.S.
 Helena Memorial and through the tunnel under Cruse Avenue.
 The course begins by running south up Warren to Pine Street, turns left on Pine for a few blocks and right on Davis Street.
-It picks up the Deford Trail and makes the second left turn onto the Eagle Scout Trail.
+It picks up the DeFord Trail and makes the second left turn onto the Eagle Scout Trail.
 After negotiating the switchbacks, the course continues east and makes a right turn onto the Pale Rider Trail, continues across the Easy Rider Trail and uphill onto the 2006 Trail.
 After several switchbacks, the course takes the left fork onto the Mt.
-Ascension Loop Trail (aka Porter), and then a right turn (up the ridge) when the trail hits the Mt.
+Ascension Loop Trail, and then a right turn (up the ridge) when the trail hits the Mt.
 Ascension ridgeline.

-This is the Entertainment Trail and it climbs steeply to the summit and proceeds along the ridge across another intermediate summit, down a short switchback section onto a very old Jeep road and into some trees.
-The trail angles to the right away from the Jeep road, traverses a slope through some trees and meadows.
-It comes to an intersection where the course takes the soft right downhill.
-This newly constructed portion of trail makes a sharp right turn and then a left onto the old trail.
-This trail is a fast downhill (be sure to stay left and use the rerouted section for your safety) to the intersection with the Archery Range Trail.
+This is the Entertainment Trail and it climbs steeply to the summit and proceeds along the ridge across another intermediate summit, down a short switchback section onto a very old two-track road and into some trees, keeping right at the trail junction.
+After a switchback, the trail makes a left turn downhill to the intersection with the Archery Range Trail.
 The course keeps left at the junction and continues down some switchbacks to Davis Gulch Road.

-After winding downhill on the TR Trail, do not take the turn(s) onto the Waterline Trail—only the 20K and 12K take that turn.
+After winding downhill on the TR Trail, do not take the turn(s) onto the Waterline Trail—used only by the 12K.
 Continue down the TR Trail to come out on Orofino Gulch Road.
 The Orofino Gulch aid station is at the road crossing.
 Cross the road carefully!

-At Grizzly Gulch, the course makes a right turn (caution: no traffic control here) and follows the dirt road for about a quarter mile to the Mini Ridge Trail.
-A left turn off of the road and another left turn, about 15 yards past the fence line, takes the course onto single track Emmett’s Trail.
-This trail winds through forest uphill to the Mt.
+At Grizzly Gulch, the course makes a right turn (caution: no traffic control here) and follows the dirt road for about a quarter mile to the left turn onto Mini Ridge Trail.
+The Mini Ridge Aid Station is located here.
+Leave the aid station through a break in the fence and take another left turn about 15 yards past the fence line.
+This is the single-track E Trail.
+The trail winds through forest uphill to the Mt.
 Helena Ridge Trail.
 With a right turn onto the Ridge Trail, the course heads toward Mt.
 Helena, the highest point on the ridge ahead of you.
 STAY ON THE RIDGE!
 There are trails that branch off the ridge in both directions.
 DO NOT ABANDON THE RIDGE!
 The Mt.
 Helena Ridge Trail is the most direct trail route to the Mt.
 Helena summit.
 Follow the Ridge Trail (aka West End Trail) all the way to its junction with the 1906 Trail.
 Turn right and the 1906 Trail climbs to the summit of Mt.
 Helena.

 After descending from the summit on the Hogback Ridge Trail and Prospect Shafts Trail the course drops into a field just above the houses of Reeder’s Village Subdivision.
-It takes a right onto a secondary trail that goes through a break in a fence, between two houses and onto a paved road in the subdivision.
+It takes a right onto a secondary trail that goes through a break in a fence, between two houses, and onto a paved road in the subdivision.
+Proceed with caution as there is no traffic control here.
 By keeping to the left on the first road and then veering right onto the second road, the course gets back onto a trail that again passes between two houses.
-It descends across a paved cul de sac onto a few more yards of dirt trail and then onto pavement that goes under the Howie Street bridge and past the MT Preservation Association office and the Reeder’s Alley Conference and Interpretive Center (old Stonehouse Restaurant).
+It descends across a paved cul de sac angling to the left onto a few more yards of dirt trail and then onto pavement that goes under the Howie Street bridge.
 The course makes a right turn onto the bricks of historic Reeder’s Alley and crosses Park Avenue to the finish line.

 Estimated average time to complete the 30K